angela1C/Applied-Databases-Project-2020/ADBP/project_sql/sql4_2.md

+# An overvie of the MySQL queries for section 4.1, workings and solutions.

-# 4.1.1 Alan’s travel details
+### 4.1.1 Alan’s travel details
 Give the MySQL command that shows:
 - The name of the cities
 - The Arrival Date in the cities